huggingface/Google-Cloud-Containers/containers/tgi/README.md

 }
 ```

-Then we are ready to run the container as follows:
+The you are ready to run the container as follows:

 ```bash
 docker run --gpus all -ti -p 8080:8080 \